 Vision 2020 is launched focusing the church on Worship, sending & Serving.

-John and Birita Timothy are called to serve in Japan, Heather Lowry is called go serve in India and Gerald & Louise Mwangi are called to Kenya
+John and Birita Timothy are called to serve in Japan, Heather Lowry is called go serve in India and Gerald & Louise Mwangi are called to Kenya.

 Moni Wilson is appointed as Church administrator.

-New church sanctuary is opened with a
+New church sanctuary is opened and community fun day held.

-Launch of Messy Church
+Launch of Messy Church.

-Rev Alistair Bill retires after 24 years of service
+Rev Alistair Bill retires after 24 years of service.

-Gill Gourley is appointed Families Worker
+Gill Gourley is appointed Families Worker.

 Rev Ben Walker is appointed as new Minister